TimGuite/timguite.github.io/_posts/2021-03-31-this-isnt-sparta.md

 A popular retelling of this story, 300, is a good hook to draw in any audience before providing them with more accurate historical information.
 However, Devereaux's use of 300 goes beyond this.
 Most apparently, scenes from the movie are placed throughout the article so that their inaccuracy can be commented on.
-This usage refrains from intruding on the wider commentary.
 More interestingly, by peppering references to this clearly fictitious source in between references to the real sources - Herodotus, Thucydides, Xenophon, Aristotle and Plutarch - Devereaux reinforces a point he states consistently:

 > Sources cannot always be trusted